Ternopil: History

 The city was founded in 1540 by Polish commander and Hetman Jan Amor Tarnowski.
 Its Polish name, Tarnopol, means 'Tarnowski's city' and stems from a combination of the founder's family name and the Greek term polis.
 The city served as a military stronghold and castle protecting the eastern borders of Polish Kingdom from Tatar raids.
 On 15 April 1540, the King of Poland, Sigismund I the Old, in Kraków gave Tarnowski permission to establish Tarnopol, near Sopilcze (Sopilche).
 In 1570, the city passed to the Ostrogski family, and in 1623 to the Zamoyski family.
 During the Khmelnytsky Uprising, many residents of the city joined the ranks of the Cossack forces.
 During the 1672–1676 Polish–Ottoman War, Tarnopol was almost completely destroyed by Turkish forces of Ibrahim Shishman Pasha in 1675, then rebuilt by Aleksander Koniecpolski.

+A period of decline followed, during which the city suffered from the rebellion of Bar Confederation, and in 1770 its population was significantly reduced by a cholera epidemic.
 In 1772, after the First Partition of Poland, the city came under Austrian rule.
 In 1809, after the War of the Fifth Coalition, the city came under Russian rule, incorporated into the newly created Ternopol krai, but in 1815 returned to Austrian rule in accordance with the Congress of Vienna.
-In 1870 Tarnopol was connected by railway with Lemberg.
+In 1870 Tarnopol was connected by railway with Lemberg and Pidvolochysk.
+During the late 19th and early 20th century it was the only urban locality in Galicia, where ethnic Ukrainians formed a majority compared to Poles.
+In 1898 a Ukrainian language gymnasium was opened in the city.
+Among notable representatives of the Ukrainian national movement active in Ternopil during that period were Oleksander Barvinsky and Volodymyr Luchakivskyi.

 During World War I, the city passed from German and Austro-Hungarian forces to Russia several times.
-In 1917, the city and its castle were burned down by fleeing Russian forces.
-After the dissolution of the Austro-Hungarian Empire, the city was proclaimed as part of the West Ukrainian People's Republic on 11 November 1918.
+In 1916 a Ukrainian theatre and a number of schools teaching in the Ukrainian language were opened.
+In 1917 the city and its castle were burned down by fleeing Russian forces.
+After the dissolution of the Austro-Hungarian Empire, Ternopil was proclaimed part of the West Ukrainian People's Republic on 11 November 1918.
 After Polish forces captured Lwów during the Polish-Ukrainian War, Tarnopol became the country's temporary capital.
-After the act of union between the West Ukrainian Republic and the Ukrainian People's Republic, Ternopil formally became part of the UPR.
-On 15 July 1919, the city was captured. by Polish forces.
+After the Act of Union between the West Ukrainian Republic and the Ukrainian People's Republic, Ternopil formally became part of the UPR.
+On 15 July 1919, the city was captured by Polish forces.
 In July and August 1920, the Red Army captured Ternopil in the course of the Polish-Soviet War, and the city served as the capital of the short-lived Galician Soviet Socialist Republic.
 Under the terms of the Riga treaty, the area remained under Polish control.